The Darkside-20k Data Acquisition System: Abstract

 \section{Abstract}

 {DarkSide-20k is a \gls{wimp} search experiment using liquid argon as a target, designed to perform a background-free search for dark matter with unprecedented sensitivity, and is currently under construction at INFN Laboratori Nazionali del Gran Sasso, Italy.
 The detector comprises a dual-phase Time Projection Chamber complemented with external veto systems and is equipped with a total of 2720 \gls{sipm}-based readout channels.
-This work presents the \gls{daq}) system designed for DarkSide-20k.
+This work presents the \gls{daq} system designed for DarkSide-20k.
 The system is capable of continuous, triggerless digitisation of the waveforms with high single-photoelectron detection efficiency and online processing, ensuring data reduction for long-term storage.

-The DarkSide-20k \gls{daq} system employs commercial CAEN VX2745 digitisers with custom FPGA firmware implementation.
+The DarkSide-20k \gls{daq} system employs commercial CAEN VX2745 digitisers with custom FPGA firmware implementation, identifying pulses in the digitised waveforms.
 Timing and synchronisation across all 48 digitisers are provided by custom Global and Crate Data Manager boards distributing a phase-aligned clock derived from a disciplined rubidium standard.
 Waveform segments are processed in real time by Front End Processor machines.
 Data are organised into collections containing whole detector information and distributed across a farm of Time Slice Processors for event reconstruction, classification, and further reduction before storage and offline analysis.

 A full “Quadrant” of the system, corresponding to one quarter of the final DAQ, has been assembled and validated at TRIUMF laboratory in Canada.
-The Quadrant has been stress-tested with simultaneous pulses and demonstrated sustained digitizer readout exceeding expected physics rates and stable long-term performance.}
+The Quadrant has been stress-tested with simultaneous pulses and demonstrated sustained digitiser readout exceeding expected physics rates and stable long-term performance.}

 \keywords{Data Acquisition (DAQ), Front-end electronics for detector readout, Online farms, online filtering, Dark Matter detector, Time Projection Chamber (TPC)}